-In considering our Chief Executive Officer's recommendations, the Compensation Committee noted that our Chief Executive Officer recommendations aligned with the Company's pay-for-performance philosophy.
-The Compensation Committee ultimately approved the recommendation by our Chief Executive Officer as set forth below.
-The chart below shows, for our Named Executive Officers, their fiscal year 2018 bonus payments, their fiscal year 2019 target annual bonus opportunities and payments, as well as the fiscal year 2019 bonus payments as a percentage of their target annual bonus opportunities:
+In considering our Chief Executive Officer's recommendation, the Compensation Committee noted that our Chief Executive Officer's recommendation aligned with the Company's pay-for-performance philosophy, although it could increase the challenge of retaining key executives.
+The Compensation Committee ultimately approved the recommendation by our Chief Executive Officer to pay no bonuses to senior officers.
+The chart below shows, for our Named Executive Officers, their fiscal year 2019 bonus payments, and their fiscal year 2020 annual bonus opportunities and payments:

-Named Executive Officer Fiscal Year 2018 Bonus Payout (\$) Fiscal Year 2019 Target Bonus Opportunity (\$) Fiscal Year 2019 Bonus Payout (\$) Fiscal Year 2019 Bonus Payout as a % of Target (%)
+Named Executive Officer Fiscal Year 2019 Bonus Payout (\$) Fiscal Year 2020 Target Bonus Opportunity (\$) Fiscal Year 2020 Bonus Payout (\$) Fiscal Year 2020 Bonus Payout as a % of Target (%)

-Douglas Valenti 275,400 459,000 0 0
+Doug Valenti 0 459,000 0 0

-Nina Bhanap 141,480 260,000 0 0
+Nina Bhanap 0 260,000 0 0

-Gregory Wong 117,600 222,500 0 0
+Greg Wong 0 222,500 0 0

-Brett Moses 104,000 167,500 0 0
+Tim Stevens 0 $210,000^{(1)}$ 0 0

-Andreja Stevanovic 108,000 167,500 0 0
+Marty Collins 0 165,830 0 0